CodeYourFuture/curriculum/content/js3/blocks/multiple-data/index.md

     1='Describe how to render a list of data'
 +++

-We can take a single datum and render it in the UI.
-However,the goal is to render a list of data in the user interface:
+We can take any single film datum and render it in the UI.
+However, the main goal is to render a list of data in the user interface:

 Let's consider an array of data like this: